Buying from us

 Bid steps are the increments used by the auctioneer or auction house.
 Clients are asked to try to bid within these steps.
 These are generally advertised on the bid form or within the Catalogue.
 Any bids that are placed that is not within a bid step is generally rounded down.
 Split bid steps can be used to out bid another bidder, under Auctioneers Discretion.

 This is a term that is used when the auctioneer takes an action that is different from the laid-out rules.
-An example of this is where an auctioneer can reopen a lot during a public auction, if he thinks the circumstances are right to do so.
+An example of this is where an auctioneer can accept an offer below reserve or a bid not conforming to the step bids.
+If he thinks the circumstances are right to do so.
 It can be used to round up or down a reserve for a vendor.
 There are many other examples were the auctioneer will make the final decision.